Fay Kanin: Television

-In 1978, Kanin and the producer of Hustling, Lillian Gallo, partnered to form a joint production company, becoming one of the first female production teams in Hollywood.
-Together, their company produced Fun and Games for Valerie Harper, a tale of sexual harassment and gender discrimination in the workplace.
+In 1978, Kanin and Lillian Gallo, the producer of Hustling, partnered to form a joint production company, becoming one of the early female production teams in Hollywood.
+Their company produced Fun and Games for Valerie Harper, a tale of sexual harassment and gender discrimination in the workplace.
 For Norman Lear, Kanin wrote Heartsounds, which starred Mary Tyler Moore and James Garner as a couple coping with heart disease.

 Grind

 In 1975, Universal Studio producers asked Kanin for a screenplay about a bi-racial burlesque theater in 1933 Chicago.
 Nothing came of it, but in 1985 Kanin adapted her unproduced screenplay for the stage.
 The result was Grind.
 Directed by Hal Prince with choreography by Lester Wilson, the cast included Ben Vereen as a song-and-dance man, Stubby Kaye as a slapstick comic, and Leilani Jones as a stripper named Satin.
 The production was a disaster; the show lost its entire $4.75 million investment, and Prince and three other members of the creative team were suspended by the Dramatists Guild of America for signing a "substandard" contract.